Twinside/Eq/userdoc/language/fundef.rst

 .. command-output:: eq eval -f docexample/pattern_failure.txt; true
     :shell:

-Your first matching error.
-Cute isn't it?
-So instead of getting a harsh crash, we return the variable ``undefined``, which can help you to reuse some result later.
-You can bound the ``undefined`` variable like any other variable.
+What you can see here is a pattern matching error.
+But instead of generating a hard crash, we return the special variable ``undefined``, which can help you to reuse some result later.
+You can bound the ``undefined`` variable like any other variable, it's just a convention.

 Before I told you that the `Eq Language` didn't possess an if construct.
 I have to admit that I lied a bit.
 There is an if function, defined in the standard library.
 You can read the standard library (which is rather thin at the moment), but if you modify it the modification won't be taken into account.

-To learn how to loop and perform some more advanced stuff, jump to the next section.